mfeemster/keysharp/README.md

 * `IsAlpha()`, `IsUpper()`, `IsLower()` do not accept a locale parameter because all strings are Unicode.
 * Renaming Keysharp.exe to run a specific script by default will not work.
 * Double click handlers for buttons are not supported.
-* Spin boxes with paired buddy controls are not supported.
-Just use the regular spin box in C#.
+* UpDown controls with paired buddy controls are not supported.
+Keysharp just uses the regular NumericUpDown control in C#.
+	+ The options `16`, `Horz` and `Wrap` have no effect.
+	+ The min and max values cannot be swapped.
 * `IL_Create()` only takes one parameter: `largeIcons`. `initialCount` and `growCount` are no longer needed because memory is handled internally.
 * `LoadPicture()` does not accept a `GDI+` argument as an option.
 * For slider events, the second parameter passed to the event handler will always be `0` because it's not possible to retrieve the method by which the slider was moved in C#.